 Creating Information Products

 No matter what niche you are in, there’s a good chance that you could create an information product to help educate those who know less about the niche than you do.
 Here are some ways to determine what type of information product to create and how to sell it.

-- Take advantage of times to offer special discounts that will increase the sales of your products exponentially.
+Take advantage of times to offer special discounts that will increase the sales of your products exponentially.
 This can include Black Friday / Cyber Monday specials, birthday specials, and similar kinds of sales.
 Especially those sales that take place in large retail stores online and offline.